razvantomegea/branch-prediction-simulator/README.md

 # branch-prediction-simulator
-Module that detects difficult to predict branches.
+Module that detects difficult to predict branches implemented with Angular 2.